Skip advert

 Advertisement - Article continues below

-The Giulia's petrol engine is excellent, and while it’s a shame we don’t get a manual option here in the UK, the eight-speed automatic gearbox is very good.
-Fans of Mercedes and Audi interiors might find the Giulia's cabin isn't quite up to the same standards, but there’s so much to like about Alfa’s compact executive saloon that it could still win them over.
+The Giulia's 2.0-litre petrol engine is excellent, and while it’s a shame we don’t get a manual option here in the UK, the eight-speed automatic gearbox is still a very good one.
+Fans of Mercedes and Audi interiors might find the Giulia's cabin isn't quite up to the same standards, but there’s so much to like about this car that you’ll probably be willing to forgive it.

 About the Alfa Romeo Giulia